mbabynames search ✿

-Treasa is a two-syllable name of English origin, meaning "noble and strong".
+from the Irish, meaning "strength".
+Treasa is a two-syllable name of Irish origin, meaning "strength".
 It ends with an open A sound, which shapes how middle names connect to it phonetically.

 2